SashaPatsel/coding-drills/new-content/sass/02/README.md

 ```

 Give the body tag a background color again.
 This time, set it using a variable.
 If it worked, you're ready to proceed to the next section.

+* Note: Sometimes, you may notice that your stying is not applying.
+You've tried everything, triple-checked your syntax, and still no changes.
+Sometimes, there is an error in the compilation process.
+No worries!
+All we have to do is stop the process (where you ran `npm run sass`, exit that process by hitting `ctrl + c`).
+You can restart the process by simpy running `npm run sass` again.
+Make any change and save it to retest whether your code was not compiling correctly